deechris27/Ai/README.md

 21. LangGraph - multi agent resume critique bot that take a pdf resume, reviews its grammar, skills, format and gives a summary.

+22. Email assistant that drafts an email based on the context given.

+23. Article writer that creates article based on the context, tone and length given.

+24. A resume critique that takes your resume and the job description of the position, suggests changes to make it ATS friendly.